AndersenLab/NemaScan/README.md

 ### Phenotypes
 * `[nQTL]_[rep]_[h2]_[MAF]_[effect range]_[strain_set]_sims.phen` - Simulated strain phenotypes for each simulation regime.
 * `[nQTL]_[rep]_[h2]_[MAF]_[effect range]_[strain_set]_sims.par` - Simulated QTL effects for each simulation regime.
 NOTE: Simulation regimes with identical numbers of simulated QTL, replicate indices, and simulated heritabilities should have _identical_ simulated QTL and effects.

+# Relevant Docker Images

+* `andersenlab/nemascan` ([link](https://hub.docker.com/r/andersenlab/nemascan)): Docker image is created within this pipeline using GitHub actions.
+Whenever a change is made to `env/nemascan.Dockerfile`, `env/conda.yml`, or `.github/workflows/build_docker.yml` GitHub actions will create a new docker image and push if successful
+* `andersenlab/mediation` ([link](https://hub.docker.com/r/andersenlab/mediation)): Docker image is created within this pipeline using GitHub actions.
+Whenever a change is made to `env/mediation.Dockerfile`, `env/med_conda.yml` or `.github/workflows/build_med_docker.yml` GitHub actions will create a new docker image and push if successful